WCWeng/nccu-bio/hw2/readme.md

-#Readme saddly
+#Readme
-Unable to finish the homework due to the poor knowledge of R.
+Sadly unable to finish the homework due to the poor knowledge of R.
-Instead, give the pseudocode as a result.
+Instead, given the pseudocode as a result.